williamswalsh/test_area/README_HASH_DATA_STRUCTURES.md

 - is synchronised
 - doesn't allow null k or v.

-# HashTable & Synchronised HashMap
+# Synchronised HashMap
+- This is just a HashMap that has an object level lock.
 - N.B.: Is thread safe BUT performance isn't as good as a Concurrent HashMap!
 - ***Locks entire hashmap***
 - Structure: